eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud_tls/wan_edge_cloud_tls.rst

 Let us first generate the TLS credentials with which *DDS Router* instances will be configured.
 In this example, Elliptic Curve (EC) keys will be generated, and with/without password versions of the commands will be provided.

+These files should be generated in cloud machine, or in a neutral host.
+The Cloud machine requires to hold the private key, as some other TLS files, while the Edge machine only requires to know the CA so it can assure it is communicating with a trusted server.

 Certification Authority (CA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^